Buying Lawn Care Accounts

 Why Buy Accounts?

-If you can't pick up some work through friends and associates then where are your first few lawn jobs going to come from?
+If you can't pick up some lawn mowing jobs through word-of-mouth or other means, then where are your first few lawn jobs going to come from?
 Why not consider buying lawn care accounts from other companies?
-You don't have to buy a whole business but rather you can just buy ten or twelve accounts off another lawn service to get you started.
+You don't have to buy a whole lawn-care business but instead, it may be possible to just buy ten or twelve accounts from another lawn service to get you started.
+This is a very common tactic to "jump start" your business.

 Buying lawn care accounts can also be a good move for those who are already well established with their businesses and are looking to expand.

-When making the decision to buy accounts off other businesses it helps if you are first able to calculate your customer acquisition costs.
+When making the decision to buy lawn mowing customers from another businesses it helps if you are first able to calculate your customer acquisition costs.
 If you have been in business for a while you will know how much you have to spend on advertising or other marketing methods to gain each new customer.
 If your marketing is effective then it may work out cheaper for you to simply spend money on acquiring your own new customers.
 However if you are new to the business or are not particularly efficient with your marketing then buying accounts may work out to be the more cost effective option.
+A lot of self-honesty is the key here.

 Many lawn care business owners will tell you that you are better to simply do your own marketing.
 However, by ignoring the opportunity to purchase accounts you may be missing out on some real bargains.
 Sellers are often desperate to sell as they have debts to pay or have to suddenly pack up and move to a different city.